 We now set the covariant $2$-tensor $P$ by In this perspective, by assuming that $M$ has constant scalar curvature, we have from \eqref{eq-ridu} that $P(\nabla u)=0.$ Furthermore, by using the orthonormal frame $\{e_i\}_{i=1}^{n}$ that diagonalizes the Ricci tensor, one observes that $P(e_i)=\mu_i e_i.$ In \cite{He-Petersen-Wylie2012}, it was introduced the $4$-tensor $Q$ related to $P$ as follows

-where $\odot$ stands for the Kulkarni-Nomizu product\footnote{Our definition of Kulkarni-Nomizu product differs from \cite{He-Petersen-Wylie2012} by a constant $1/2$ and sign.} and $Rm$ is the Riemann tensor.
-For covariant 2-tensors $S$ and $T,$ the Kulkarni-Nomizu product is given by
+where $\odot$ stands for the Kulkarni-Nomizu product and $Rm$ is the Riemann tensor.
+For covariant 2-tensors $S$ and $T,$ the Kulkarni-Nomizu product\footnote{Our definition of Kulkarni-Nomizu product differs from \cite{He-Petersen-Wylie2012} by a constant $1/2$ and sign.} is given by